dongyi-guo/react-jsonServer/react-notes.md

 * IMPORTANT NOTE: THE ABOVE REDUX ACTION data IS NOT PERSISTENT

-* for PERSISTENT STATE code see line 920 and beyond
+* for PERSISTENT STATE code see beyond line 920 and * 1272 *

 ### Redux Thunk -- for logging application -- (code written below is for "loading" application when screen is refreshed)
 - Redux Thunk middleware allows you to write action creators that return a function instead of an action.